tigerbeetle/tigerbeetle/docs/reference/transfer.md

   The application must submit batches of imported events separately.

 - User-defined timestamps must be **unique** and expressed as nanoseconds since the UNIX epoch.
-  No two transfers can share the same timestamp.
+  No two objects can have the same timestamp, even different objects like an `Account` and a `Transfer` cannot share the same timestamp.

 - User-defined timestamps must be a past date, never ahead of the cluster clock at the time the request arrives.